Procedures

 Rehabilitation post-surgery

 After a total hip replacement surgery via the direct anterior approach, patients are encouraged to walk as much as possible.
-No hip precautions are imposed and patients are allowed to kneel, squat and cross their legs as needed.
+No hip precautions are imposed and patients are allowed to kneel, squat, and cross their legs as tolerated.

-Most of my patients are able to drive after 3 weeks - this is mostly based on individual confidence in their own abilities.
+Most of my patients who have their right hip replaced are able to drive after 3 weeks or whenever they start to walk without using any walking aids - this is based on individual confidence in their own abilities.
+Patients who have their left hip replaced do not have any limitations as the left leg is not used during driving.
 Simple analgesics like paracetamol or anti-inflammatories are given after surgery to facilitate early mobilization.

-I am always happy to hear stories from past patients returning to their favourite physical activities which they were not able to do before surgery.
-Simple activities such as caring for their grandchildren or having lunch out with old friends are important events that raise our spirit and form the important parts of our lives.
+I am always happy to hear stories from past patients returning to their favorite hobbies or sports that they were not able to do before surgery.
+Simple activities such as caring for their grandchildren or having lunch out with old friends are important events that raise our spirit and are important parts of our lives.

 Bilateral total hip replacement performed for hip athritis secondary to dysplasia (shallow hip sockets) to facilitate a more meaningful rehabilitation in patients with several disease in both hips.

-The longevity of your implants depends on the quality of the implants, whether they were placed in an optimal position, your age, body weight and the types of physical activities you indulge in.
+The longevity of your implants depends on the quality and size of the implants, whether they were placed in an optimal position, your age, body weight, and the types of physical activities you indulge in.

-The hip implants used in Singapore are made in USA and the manufacturing quality and storage techniques have drastically improved over the years.
-Several countries around the world maintain joint registries to monitor all implants that have been used, allowing for a bird’s eye view on things in the case of defective products or implants.
+The hip implants used in Singapore are made in the US and the manufacturing quality and storage techniques have drastically improved over the years.
+Several countries around the world maintain joint registries to monitor all implants that have been used and highlight major issues with defective products or implants.

 Speak to our orthopaedic surgeon if you are having pain and trouble with your hips.
 We are here to help you on your journey.